Veteran Volunteer and Friend for Hospice

 - Be willing to volunteer for 2-8 hours/month for a full year

-- Be willing to get a background check (which includes fingerprinting), A health Screen and a tb test
+- Be willing to get a background check (which includes fingerprinting), A drug test, and a health Screen and a tb test

 We'll work with your schedule.